 Third and most importantly, our clients all have the right to ask for a different caregiver if they are not satisfied with the caregiver we initially assign to their case.
 We offer that same option for our employees.
 If they are not happy working for a particular client we either work with the client and caregiver to smooth things out or make a change.
 As a home care agency we cannot afford to have a caregiver representing us in a client’s home who is unhappy doing their job.

 Prescreening: Extended Family of Wayland is a small company and as such can be selective in our hiring practices.
-We screen applicants to be sure they are able to speak English fluently and to be sure they can speak it clearly enough to be understood by clients who may have hearing or dementia issues.
+We screen applicants to be sure they are able to speak English fluently and to be sure they can speak it clearly enough to be understood by clients who may have hearing or cognitive/dementia issues.

-Background Checks: All applicants are screened via a national background check and driver record check.
+Background Checks: All applicants are screened via a national background check and driver records check.
 While a poor driving record does not disqualify an applicant it does limit them to working overnight shifts or with clients who do not rely on Extended Family for transportation.